gdubrasquetd/AR_App_Unity/README.md

 Running on Unity 2021.3.30f1. <br/>
 Create an AR project. <br/>
-Switch the plateform of you build to android or iOS on player's settings. <br/>
+Switch the platform of you build to android or iOS on player's settings. <br/>
 Check if ARFondation and ARCore (android) or ARKit (iOS) packages are import. <br/>
 Import the repository on the Unity project. <br/>